Methylfolate vs. Folic Acid: Which is Better?

 3. May Cause Vitamin B12 Deficiency*

 Vitamin B9 helps in B12 absorption.
-The excessive UMFA in the body masks vitamin B12 deficiency since the body may show similar symptoms with either of these vitamin deficiencies.* The delayed treatment of B12 deficiency may lead to irreversible damage and megaloblastic anemia.*
+The excessive UMFA in the body masks vitamin B12 deficiency5 since the body may show similar symptoms with either of these vitamin deficiencies.* The delayed treatment of B12 deficiency may lead to irreversible damage and megaloblastic anemia.*

 4. May Slow Brain Development*